madduci/docker-msvc-cpp/README.md

         self.run('cmake --build . --target package')
 ```

 The extended image comes also with Ninja, so you can speed up your builds by setting "Ninja" as generator, instead of "NMake MakeFiles".
+This is the default choice, as **CONAN_CMAKE_GENERATOR** is set to "Ninja" in the x64.bat script.

 ### WIX Toolset